 A living trust can’t do everything, so you still need a will.
 A will can dispose of any property that is not placed inside the living trust.
 A will can provide direction for that remaining property.
 Additionally, a will can establish the following matters that a living trust can’t:

 - Leaving instructions for paying taxes and debts

 The following table provides a full breakdown of the capabilities of living trusts versus wills:

 |Names guardians for children||No||Yes|

 Living Trusts and Taxes in Florida

 It isn’t hard to make a living trust in Florida.
 However, you will need to do some planning and research.
-The Uniform Probate Code is in effect in the state, so unless your estate is particularly large or complex, you may be better off forgoing the living trust and just writing a will.
+There’s no longer Uniform Probate Code in effect in the state, so unless your estate is particularly small or simple, you may be better off forgoing the living trust and just writing a will.

 If you do decide to create a living trust, remember that you can either do it yourself or enlist the help of an attorney.
 You’ll pay less if you do it yourself but you’ll also have to deal with the complexities of setting up a trust.